 School statement on equality

 Every person in our school community has been made in the image of God and is loved unconditionally by God.
 Everyone is equal and we treat each other with dignity and respect.
 Our school is a place where everyone should be able to flourish in a loving and hospitable community.
-Each person in all their unique difference should be able to thrive, irrespective of physical appearance, gender, race, religion, ethnicity, socio-economic background, academic ability, disability, sexual orientation or gender identity.
+Each person in all their unique difference should be able to thrive, irrespective of physical appearance, gender, age, race, religion, ethnicity, socio-economic background, academic ability, disability, sexual orientation, gender identity or marital status.

-We are committed to promoting the understanding of the principles and practices of equality – treating all members of our school community as individuals, according to their needs, with an awareness of our diverse society and appreciating the value of difference.
+We are committed to promoting the understanding of the principles and practices of equality and equity – treating all members of our school community as individuals, according to their needs, with an awareness of our diverse society and appreciating the value of difference.
 We actively seek to challenge discrimination and we promote an anti-bullying stance which makes clear the unacceptability of racist, disablist and homophobic, biphobic and transphobic bullying and language.
+We support the Equality Act 2010 and the identification of Protected Characteristics.

 Our approach to equality is based on the following key principles of: